sashamensk/working-with-streams/README.md

 ## Task Description

-The task has five sections with small sub-tasks in the code files, and this document contains a description only for some sub-tasks that require additional explanation.
+The task has five sections with small sub-tasks in the code files.
+This document contains a description only for some sub-tasks that require additional explanation.
 Each section has a list of questions for knowledge self-check.

 ### 1. Creating Readers and Writers